Measure Twice, Cut Once: A Semantic-Oriented Approach to Video Temporal Localization with Video LLMs: Evaluation and Training Prompt Templates

-For evaluation, we modify E.T.Bench templates to work with MeCo, and the example templates are provided in Figure.~\ref{fig:temp_eval}.
-For training, we manually craft a query-focused captioning-aware instruction template for each task domain in E.T.Instruct, and diversity it with GPT-4o \cite{openai2024gpt4ocard} to get four more templates.
-The instruction templates for all the domains are provided in Figures.\ref{fig:templates}.
+For evaluation, we modify E.T.Bench templates to work with MeCo.
+Example templates are provided in Figure~\ref{fig:temp_eval}.
+For training, we manually craft a query-focused captioning-aware instruction template for each task domain in E.T.Instruct and diversify it with GPT-4o \citep{openai2024gpt4ocard} to generate four additional templates.
+The instruction templates for all domains are provided in \cref{fig:templates}.